Targets

 • stores.toml

 Targets are used by Syncify to establish remote context for theme syncing, management, deployment, and resource related operations.
-If you have configured credentials and granted authentication access as outlined in the authentication and credentials sections, you can go ahead and define targets in one of the following files:
+If you have configured credentials and granted authentication access as outlined in the authentication and credentials sections, you can go ahead and define targets by running the sy link command.

 Defining Targets

-The package.json file can be used to store and manage information related to your store/s and themes, and it’s the recommended method for configuration.
-Inside this file, you can specify your targets within an object located at the syncify → stores property.
-Here, you will list each of your Shopify stores along with their associated themes.
-For each store, you need to specify the shop name, the target name for the theme, and the theme id.
+Defining targets within a package.json file is the recommended method to use for managing store and theme references.
+You can specify project targets within an object located on the syncify → stores property.
+For each store, you need to provide the shop name, the target name for the theme, and the theme id.
 The structure within the package.json file for managing your Shopify stores and themes looks like this:

 Single Store + Multiple themes